Tinram/RND64/ReadMe.md

 ## Speed

-RND64 is fast, but not that fast.
-Zero stream generation rates are decent with plentiful RAM (~3GB/sec, Core i3 Haswell desktop CPU, 12GB RAM [1GB/sec on same PC with 4GB RAM]).
+RND64 is fast, but not that fast:

++ Zero stream generation rates are decent with plenty of RAM available (~3GB/sec, Core i3 Haswell desktop CPU, 12GB RAM [1GB/sec on same PC with 4GB RAM]).
 Zero streams keep up approximately with `dd`.

++ File generation rates will be subject to a multitude of factors including: OS, kernel patches, HDD versus SSD drive, SSD interface and underlying SSD technology etc.

-For file output, however, there are faster ways to create files than using C's `fwrite()`, which RND64 uses.
+In the code, there are faster ways to create files than using C's `fwrite()`, which RND64 uses.

 On Linux, `write()` can be up to 4 times faster than `fwrite()` on some machines (using a single-threaded version of RND64, with file descriptor unclosed).
 However, `write()` will only transfer a maximum of 2.1GB, even on 64-bit systems [[write(2)](http://man7.org/linux/man-pages/man2/write.2.html)]. `fwrite()` does not have this limitation, and 4GB+ output is what I sought.